HomeStudiosDIY/Proxmox/README.md

 #### Guides

-If you want to start you new Smart Home and set the foundations Proxmox will allow you to start small but also have the capability to easily expand and add more complicated software.
+If you want to start you new Smart Home and set the foundations from the start the first component Proxmox will allow you to start small but also have the capability to easily expand and add more complicated software later.
-The link below will take you to all the guides starting with how to install Proxmox.
-The first component you will need if you are going to full my guides on how to install some other stuff like Home Assistant and more.
-You will also find more advanced guides like GPU pasthroo and more.
+The links below will take you to all the guides I am working on starting with how to install Proxmox, moving on to more advanced setups like GPU passthrough and adding different application to build your Smart Home starting with Home Assistant and more.